Marrying a Millionaire

 Marrying a Millionaire is a South Korean television series that aired on SBS from November 26, 2005 to January 22, 2006.

-The series was partially inspired by the US reality show Joe Millionaire.

 Storyline

-Want to marry a millionaire?
-Add one Average Joe, be one of eight women selected, and money from the television network station, and you can.

-Han Eun-young works as a clerk at a bank, trying to pay off the debts her stepmother and sister have piled on her.
-Kim Young-hoon is your regular "Average Joe" worker.
-He provides for his father, his older brother and his wife, as well as his younger brother.

 One day, PD Yoo Jin-ha is asked to take over the project Marry a Millionaire.
 Reluctantly, he agrees to handle the project.
 His search begins with the perfect man to play the "millionaire".
 His goal is to use a man who is an average worker, but can pull off the facade of a millionaire.
 Kim Young-hoon is that man.
 Although he works hard for a living, there are many who can easily mistake him for a rich guy.

 By chance, Eun-young is selected to be a participant in the TV show.
-Although the women are not supposed to know that this millionaire of theirs is just a regular worker, Eun-young knows his true identity.
-How?
-Simple.
-Young-hoon was her first love.
+Although the women are not supposed to know that this millionaire of theirs is just a regular worker, Eun-young knows his true identity, as Young-hoon was her first love.
 After many years, they meet up again at a party.
 Although she does not recognize him at first, she realizes he is the young boy she had fallen in love with back in middle school.
-Although she says she made a mistake in liking him, being in the show with him is bringing up warm feelings once again.
+Although she says she made a mistake in liking him, being in the show with him brings up warm feelings once again.